kizniche/Mycodo/README.md

 * Automated system upgrade: When a new feature is pushed to github, one click will update the entire system.

 ## TODO:

-* Add persistent daily timers (ensures relays are reactivated after power failure, such as for grow lighting)
 * Support Serial Port Expander
 * Support [more] Atlas Scientific sensors
 * Add PID filters (of input or output) and alternate PID functions.